Offences Involving Vaping or Smoking (NSW)

 Whilst it is illegal to possess nicotine vapes without a prescription, vapes that do not contain nicotine were and continue to be legal in NSW.

 However, because of the difference between normal cigarettes and e-cigarettes, it is often easy to forget that vapes or e-cigarettes are subject to strict legislative provisions surrounding use.
-If you intend to use or do use vapes it is important to understand the laws that govern their use and purchase.

 The laws that apply to tobacco cigarettes under the Poisons and Therapeutic Goods Regulation, are also applicable to e-cigarettes or vapes.